giampaolo/confix/docs/index.rst

     A schema can be used to validate configuration key's values or state they are mandatory.
-    *default* is the default key value.
+    *default* is the default setting key value.
     If *required* is ``True`` it is mandatory for the configuration file (or the environment variable) to specify that key.
     *validator* is a function or a list of functions which will be called for